Justin-Garey/Guides/README.md

 - [Screensaver instructions](./miscellaneous/screensaver.md) for general use and specifically my Raspberry Pi mounted on the wall with a screen.

 ## Future Guides & Topics
-- Kodi is the streaming frontend I use.
-I would like a setup guide for this for when I need to do it again.
-It's not a very complicated process but takes a little bit of time.
 - Jellyfin is the opensource version of Plex.
 I really want a plex like server to store my movies and tv shows for kodi to grab from and for the web interface so I could just vpn into home and watch movies from afar.
 - The Pwnagatchi is a really cool little hacking device but I needed to get some cables to get it set up.
 Once I have time to work on this more, the guide and supporting files will be added.
 I'm really excited for this because I want to learn more about how Wi-Fi works and this is perfectly hands on.
 - How to add a user in linux and adding that user to groups.
 This would be a modification to the [user modifications](./linux_management/linux_user_mods.md) file.